PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ### Relationships

 Each relationship has a die rating and a statement about how you feel about that person.
-If you are acting in accordance to how you feel you use the die in your pool, other it goes in the opposing pool.
-The die rating represents how important the relationship is, good or bad.
+If you are acting in accordance to how you feel you use the die in your pool, otherwise you use a d4 relationship die.
+The die rating represents how important the relationship is, good or bad, and how sure you are of how you feel about this person.

 You start with one relationship at d10, one at d8, two at d4 and the rest at d6